zowe/docs-site/docs/guides/api-mediation-security.md

 You need to provide a valid client certificate if you want to access Discovery Service on localhost.

-The certificate is stored in the `keystore/localhost/localhost.keystore.p12` key store.
+The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.

 Some utilities including HTTPie requires the certificate to be in PEM format.
 You can find it in `keystore/localhost/localhost.pem`.